 Projects took advantage of the opportunity to thoroughly analyze and make highly informed decisions on whether multi-tenant centers or major resource sharing agreements had the potential to achieve actual financial and operational benefits.
 Of the eight projects,

-When the economic recession hit so hard in September 2008, MMT was already crafting a response to feedback from an earlier blog discussion on MMT's website indicating significant interest among nonprofits in sharing resources in order to reduce costs of operations and increase effectiveness.
+When the economic recession hit so hard in September 2008, Meyer was already crafting a response to feedback from an earlier blog discussion on Meyer's website indicating significant interest among nonprofits in sharing resources in order to reduce costs of operations and increase effectiveness.
 We provided free intensive training and access to resources from the Nonprofit Centers Networkto organization interested in exploring sharing resources.
-In January 2009, MMT issued an Request for Proposals up to $25,000 from organizations seeking to share facility, equipment, staffing, program and other resources for planning assistance to determine if there was a favorable cost/benefit ratio.
-MMT received 24 proposals and in May 2009, trustees awarded $177,113 to eight organizations:
+In January 2009, Meyer issued an Request for Proposals up to $25,000 from organizations seeking to share facility, equipment, staffing, program and other resources for planning assistance to determine if there was a favorable cost/benefit ratio.
+Meyer received 24 proposals and in May 2009, trustees awarded $177,113 to eight organizations:

 With the exception of Jackson County, all projects were planning grants for a “multi-tenant center" where individual organizations operate from one facility and share business systems, equipment, meeting space, and/or programs.
 Jackson Countyʼs project is an example of a “shared services” program involving shared volunteer management/information technology among youth-serving agencies.